andreacremese/blog/source/_posts/Arrow-functions-and-this.md

 In the past month or so I found myself discussing the ES6 Arrow function syntax in a few occasions.
 In some cases I realized that the general understanding was **"arrow functions are just a different, more concise way of writing anonymous functions in JS"**.
 I have to confess that at the beginning that was as well my impression.
 Watching [Mark Zamoyta's ES6 training on Pluralsight](https://www.pluralsight.com/courses/rapid-es6-training) gave a great impetous in order to dissect the nuances of arrow functions.

-The specs seem to suggest that a shorter syntax is part of the reason why arrow functions were introduced, but they are not a like-or-like substitution for anonymous methods.
+The specs seem to suggest that a shorter syntax is part of the reason why arrow functions were introduced, but they are not a like-for-like substitution for anonymous functions.
 There are other differences that need to be taken into consideration and, to my mind, the main difference is that [**an arrow functions [...] does not bind its own "this"**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) (from the Mozilla docs).

-### Lexical scope
+### Introduction: Lexical scope, Dynamic scope and `this`

 As a reminder, **lexical scope** (aka static scope) means that each function has access to its own scope and to the scopes of the calling functions as they are declared.
 In case the variable / function requested is not present in the current scope, the higher level scope is searched.